 Dr. Marc Ph.
 Stoecklin is a Research Scientist and the Manager of the Security Services (GSAL) team in the Security Research department at the IBM T.J.
 Watson Center in Yorktown Heights, NY and the IBM Research – Zurich in Rüschlikon, Switzerland.
-He leads a team working on Cyber Security Analytics with a particular focus on advanced threat detection, big data analytics, network and device security, as well as security data visualization.
+He leads a team of experts working on Cyber Security Analytics with a particular focus on advanced threat detection, big data analytics, network and device security, as well as security data visualization.

 Marc holds a PhD (Dr. ès sc.) degree in Computer, communication and Information sciences and a MSc degree in Communication Systems with specialization in "Information and Communication Security" both from École Polytechnique Fédérale de Lausanne (EPFL).
 In his PhD thesis, he developed novel unsupervised methods to detect and diagnose behavior-based anomalies on the network flow level.